 If you don’t have another sheet of watercolor paper ready to go, you can put the design on the shiny side of the blue cover to your cutting mat.
 It won’t stick permanently to that so you can remove it later.
 Once your stencil piece is off the vinyl backing paper, you can transfer the design piece back to it.

 You’ll want to do a couple of tests here to make sure your transfer paper isn’t TOO sticky.
 You want it to pick up your stencil, but not rip your watercolor paper as you remove it from the project.
-Painter’s tape is a great solution here.
+Low-tack painter’s tape is a great solution here.

 After transferring your stencil to the page and removing the transfer tape, press the inner edges of the design to make sure it is sealed well.
 You don’t want any paint slipping under the edge of the stencil.